jmarkowski/webapp-template/README.md

     - `application/secrets/settings.py`
 4. Commit your changes to your project repository, push, merge.
 5. The rest is all up to you.

-# Wish List

-* Makefile based, with settings that can be used to fetch and install various frameworks (for example, bootstrap, and fontawesome)